 All of this can be done from home without the need of visiting the emergency room.
 Telemedicine devices also relieve the workload in emergency rooms as there is no need for personal visits if the online clinician has diagnosed that only medication is required.

 So, what makes this device so innovative?
 Higo brings 9 different exams together in one affordable solution aimed for mass market adaptation.
 Each of these exams had to be clinically validated as clinicians at the Higo back office would be basing their diagnosis on the data the devices are sending to them.
 The 9 procedures, which can be performed with 5 exchangeable modules, are:

 - Skin exam

-Another main challenge which had to be tackled is guiding inexperienced users through a medical exam as it was to be expected that users would not see the difference between a correct or incorrect measurement.
-When starting up Higo users have the choice to do a full examination or only specific ones.
-The main device automatically identifies which examination module is placed and then guides the user through the examination procedure step by step and validating the correctness of the collected data before sending everything in one package to the doctor.
-If users chose to do only one particular exam but the doctor in the back office needs more data to make a diagnosis an automatic request will be made to perform additional exams.
-The Graphic User Interface had to explain and comfort users during the procedures, the GUI designers at Studio Mango closely worked together with Higo’s team, several doctors and focus groups (parents with young children) to design, optimize and validate each task and device feedback.
+Another main challenge is guiding inexperienced users through the medical exams, as it is to be expected that users can’t see the difference between a correct or incorrect measurement.
+When Higo starts up, users are given the choice to perform a full examination or a specific one.
+The main device automatically identifies which examination module is placed and gently guides the user through the examination procedure step by step.
+During each step it validates the correctness, before forwarding the collected data in one package to the clinician.
+The graphic user interface had to explain and comfort users during the examination procedures and process.
+The UI designers at Studio Mango worked closely together with Higo’s team, several doctor’s and focus groups (users of all age groups and parents of small children) to design, optimize and validate each step of the user interface.